pholeth/GptTeacher/blog.md

 ### 2. Make the OpenAI prompt request

-For the network, we use the package `axios` to make requests to the OpenAI REST API.
+For the HTTP requests, we use the package `axios` to make requests to the OpenAI REST API.
 Here is the helper function where we embed the API KEY, send the prompts and get the response from the API.

 ```javascript
 import Config from 'react-native-config';